|

 30 seconds

-Stand in doorway with arms extended out on each side.
+each side.
 Lunge through doorway until you feel a good stretch.
 Hold for 30 seconds.

 Hamstring Stretch